 partitioning, the partitioning function is supplied by MySQL.

-For more information about permitted partitioning column types and partitioning functions, see Section 19.2, “Partitioning Types”, as well as Section 13.1.17, “CREATE TABLE Syntax”, which provides partitioning syntax descriptions and additional examples.
+For more information about permitted partitioning column types and partitioning functions, see Section 19.2, “Partitioning Types”, as well as Section 13.1.17, “CREATE TABLE Statement”, which provides partitioning syntax descriptions and additional examples.
 For information about restrictions on partitioning functions, see Section 19.6.3, “Partitioning Limitations Relating to Functions”.

 This is known as horizontal partitioning—that is, different rows of a table may be assigned to different physical partitions.
 MySQL 5.6 does not support vertical partitioning, in which different columns of a table are assigned to different physical partitions.
 There are no plans at this time to introduce vertical partitioning into MySQL.

 For information about determining whether your MySQL Server binary supports user-defined partitioning, see Chapter 19, Partitioning.